Geometric Inverse Semigroup Theory: a note on the Milnor-Schwarz Lemma for inverse monoids: Background on inverse semigroups

-We say that $S$ is \emph{quasi-finitely generated} (resp. quasi-countable) if it admits a finite (resp. countable) quasi-generating set.
-For reference, being quasi-finitely generated is weaker than admitting a \emph{finite labeling} as in \cite[Definition 3.16]{Uniform_Roe_alg}.

-\begin{defn}[Cayley graph and Sch\"{u}tzemberger graphs] Let $S$ be an inverse semigroup with quasi-generating set $\mathcal{G}$.
-Define $\Cay{S}{\mathcal{G}}$ to be the directed graph whose vertices are elements of $S$, and filling in an oriented edge between $s$ and $t$, labelled by some $g \in \mathcal{G}$, if and only if $gs = t$.
+\begin{defn}[Cayley graph and Sch\"{u}tzenberger graphs] Let $S$ be an inverse semigroup with generating set $\mathcal{G}$.
+Define $\Cay{S}{\mathcal{G}}$ to be the directed graph whose vertices are elements of $S$, and filling in an oriented edge from $s$ to $t$, labelled by some $g \in \mathcal{G}$, if and only if $gs = t$.